imalikov/pine_script_docs/source/faq/Techniques.rst

 `ta.lowest() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}lowest>`__ and
 `ta.highest() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}highest>`__ over a fixed period because it uses the minimum/maximum values for the complete set of elapsed bars rather than a subset of fixed length.
-The ideal solution would be to know in advance the minimum/maximum values for the whole series prior to beginning the normalization process, but this is currently not possible in Pine.
+The ideal solution would be to know in advance the minimum/maximum values for the whole series before beginning the normalization process, but this is currently not possible in Pine.

 If you know the minimum/maximum values of the series (RSI, Stoch, etc.), then you should use the ``rescale()`` function, which only translates the values into another space without changing their relative proportion.

-Here, we show how to present `ta.rsi() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}rsi>`__ and `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ in one part of our our indicator’s pane, in the -100/100 range.
+Here, we show how to present `ta.rsi() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}rsi>`__ and `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ in one part of our indicator’s pane, in the -100/100 range.
 As `ta.rsi() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}rsi>`__ is a bounded indicator with known values between 0/100, we can rescale it to the -100/100 and not lose any of its information. `Volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__, however, is another story.
 As it is unbounded, we need to normalize it to the same -100/100 scale because we want its plot line to be constrained to the same space as our rescaled